 On the other hand, if it has been more than a month since the neutering procedure, the dog can have sex, but it will not be able to impregnate its partner.
 All in all, the entire adventure will not result with a pregnancy.

 With that being explained, it should be emphasized that not all castrated dogs will want to have sex.
 When the testosterone levels fall down, the dog’s libido decreases as well.
 However, certain dogs' libido seems unaltered by the neutering procedure.

-The take home message would be that, in terms of having babies, neutered dogs can have safe sex.
+The take home message would be that, in terms of having babies, neutered dogs can have safe sex as long as 1 month has passed since the neutering procedure.
 However, the sex is not safe in terms of transmitting certain infectious diseases.

 How Long Should Neutered Dogs be Kept Away From Females in Heat?

 In castrated males, the levels of testosterone start falling down within eight hours.
 However, certain amounts of testosterone remain in the system for several months.

 Another thing that remains in the system is the already created sperm.
 Namely, the sperm that was created and stored in the reproductive tract may remain active and even viable for as up to 1 month.

 In some literature, it is stated that neutered dogs can be fertile for as much as 6 weeks post neutering!